DUNE-DAQ/docs/docs/packages/serialization/README.md

   DUNE_DAQ_SERIALIZE(MyTypeIntrusive, some_int, some_string, some_vector);
 };
 } // namespace ns

+DUNE_DAQ_SERIALIZABLE(ns::MyTypeIntrusive, "MyTypeIntrusive"); // should be in the dunedaq namespace } // namespace dunedaq
 ```

 You may not be able to change the type itself, either because you